mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 You know pretty well that in [primitive Buddhism](glossary#primitive-buddhism ), there are the categories of existence which are called the [Five Skandhas](glossary#skandha).
 Among the five skandhas, there is a very interesting concept which is called [samskara](glossary#samskara).
 In the [Prajnaparamita Sutra](glossary#prajnaparamita-sutra), it is translated as [impulses](glossary#impulses).
 According to [Doctor Conze](https://en.wikipedia.org/wiki/Edward_Conze) it is regarded as “together-maker”.
 That concept of samskara is a very interesting teaching.

-In the development of [Buddhism](glossary#buddhism), this concept, samskara, is divided into many [things].
-For instance, in [Abhidharmakosha](glossary#abhidharmakosha), we learned this year already [in a talk] given by [Reb Anderson](glossary#reb-anderson), that there are five psychological categories of existence.
+With the development of [Buddhism](glossary#buddhism), this concept, samskara, is divided into many [things].
+For instance, in [Abhidharmakosha](glossary#abhidharmakosha), we learned this year already [in a talk] given by [Reb Anderson](glossary#reb-anderson), that there are five psychological categories of existence:

 One is elements of form; that is the six organs, the six objects.

 The second one is six consciousnesses.

 The third category is called function; the concomitant mental faculties.
-That means function of mind: wholesome functions and unwholesome functions concomitant with the six consciousnesses.
-There are many kinds of concomitant functions of the mind; for instance anger, hatred, et cetera; many things.
+That means function of the mind: the wholesome functions and unwholesome functions concomitant with the six consciousnesses.
+There are many kinds of concomitant functions of the mind: for instance anger, hatred, et cetera; many things.

-The fourth one is...
-This is a very interesting point, the categories, because this is an element which is not associated with mind, not associated with mind of the six consciousnesses, or concomitant mental faculties, or the elements of form, or, the other one is the truth.
+This is a very interesting point, the categories, because [the fourth one] is an element which is not associated with mind, not associated with mind of the six [sense] consciousnesses or concomitant mental faculties, or the elements of form, or the [fifth] one is the truth.
 This is the element which is completely not associated with the truth, and also the mind, and also form, and also the concomitant mental faculties.
 That is what is called [samskara](glossary#samskara).

 ##### 5:12

-In [Abhidharmakosha](glossary#abhidharmakosha), [samskara](glossary#samskara) is divided into many things.
-But a point is, that element – I am very interested in this element, which is not associated with mind, and not associated with truth – [samskara] is sort of a force.
-According to this book, ["The Central Conception Of Buddhism,"](books#central-conception) he said about this:
+In [Abhidharmakosha](glossary#abhidharmakosha), [samskara](glossary#samskara) is [included in] many things.
+I am very interested in this element, which is not associated with the mind and not associated with the truth.
+A point is, that element is sort of a ‘force’.
+According to the book ["The Central Conception Of Buddhism"](books#central-conception), he said about this:

 > A force, it must be recalled, shouldn't be regarded as a real influence of something extending beyond its own existence in order to penetrate into another.
 But, simply as a condition, or a fact, upon which another fact arises, or becomes prominent by itself.
 This is [samskara](glossary#samskara) in the Buddhist system.
 >